 Visiting Italy: Safety and Travel Insurance Advice

 Whether your travels to Italy are for just a visit or your plans are more permanent, your upcoming trip is bound to create envy from all who hear of it.
 Between the food, the wine, the landscape, the art, and architecture, what’s not to love?
-In Italy, there is certainly a whole lot to love, but just like anywhere else you may visit, it’s important to make the right arrangements to ensure that you stay safe and healthy during your time there.
+There is certainly a lot to love in Italy, but just like anywhere else you may visit, it’s important to make the right arrangements to ensure that you stay safe and healthy during your time there.
 We will also offer advice on Italian travel insurance options.
 Let’s take a closer look at how you can do that.

 We offer two types of plans for tourists and travelers to Italy.
 The first, travel medical insurance, covers medical emergencies along with other important benefits.
 The second, trip cancellation insurance, covers all of the same with the additional benefit of covering the cost of your trip if you are not able to travel for a covered reason.